0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Multiple inheritance: a child class can inherit from multiple interfaces (but not from multiple classes);
 -   Interface inheritance: an interface can inherit from another interface (but not from a class);
 -   Explicit interface implementation: creating two methods with the same exact signature in two different interfaces and implementing both them in the same child class, so that they are called alternatively based on the interface casting.
+They can't have an access modifier.
 Example:

 ```cs
     interface IPoint